 - Bring up and deal with difficult issues, instead of talking around them.

-- Explore everyone’s ideas, knowing that it will uncover the best solution.
+- Explore everyone’s ideas, knowing that the exploration will uncover the best solution.

 When individuals on a team are skilled at conflict, the team is freed to engage in passionate, unguarded discussions (and meetings are a lot less boring).